Hidden danger of toxic gasses

 Atmospheric testing and ventilation

 If grain bin entry is absolutely necessary, the entrant must test the air for the presence of combustible gases, vapors and toxic agents – before entry.
-If an insufficient oxygen level is identified, ventilation must be provided until the unsafe condition is eliminated; and it must be maintained if there’s a chance for the condition to redevelop while the worker is inside.
+If an insufficient oxygen level is identified, ventilation must be provided until the unsafe condition is eliminated; and it must be maintained if there is a chance for the condition to redevelop while the worker is inside.
 No entry is permitted until a sufficient oxygen level has been reached.

 - Avoid silo during the critical period when gases are forming.